loqumi/moviedb-app/README.md

 In order to use the MovieDB API, you will need to obtain an API key from the [MovieDB website](https://www.themoviedb.org/) by creating an account.

-Once you have obtained the API key, create a file named `.env.local` in the root of the project directory.
+Once you have obtained the API key, create a file named `.env` in the root of the project directory.
 Inside the file, add the following line:

 ```
-REACT_APP_API_URL="https://api.themoviedb.org/3/movie/popular?api_key=[your_api_key]"
+REACT_APP_API_KEY=[your_api_key]
 ```

 Replace `your_api_key` with your actual API key.